חיבורי הרשמה שפורסמו עד כה לתוכניות ה-MBA המובילות בעולם

 Question:

-Think about a time in the last few years when you've created a positive impact, whether in professional, extracurricular, academic, or other settings.
-What was your impact?
-What made it significant to you or to others? (textbox, 1200 characters)
+Think about a time in the last five years when you've created a significant positive impact, whether in professional, extracurricular, civic, or academic settings.
+What was the situation, what did you do, and what was the impact? [textbox, 1200 characters]

 Additional Information